 Each fall and spring semester lasts approximately 15 weeks.
-For all students, except students in the last year of the professional program (P4 year), full-time status means 12 or more credit hours must be taken in a semester.
-A student taking at least six, but less than 12, credit hours is classified as half-time.
-Anyone taking less than six credit hours is classified as less than half-time.
+For undergraduate students full-time status means 12 or more credit hours must be taken in a semester.
+Those students taking at least six, but less than 12, credit hours are classified as half-time.
+Any undergraduate taking less than six credit hours is classified as less than half-time.
+Enrollment in more than 18 credit hours in a semester is considered an overload and the student must pay additional tuition and have the Office of the Dean's approval.

+For all professional students, except students in the last year of the professional program (P4 year), full-time status means 12 or more credit hours must be taken in a semester.
+Those students taking at least six, but less than 12, credit hours are classified as half-time.
+Any professional student taking less than six credit hours is classified as less than half-time.
+Enrollment in more than 18 credit hours in a semester is considered an overload and the student must pay additional tuition and have the Office of the Dean's approval.
 In the last year of the professional program (P4 year), students must take 10 or more credit hours to be considered full-time.
 A student taking five to nine credit hours is classified as half-time.
-Anyone taking less than five credit hours is classified as less than half-time.
+P4 students taking less than five credit hours are classified as less than half-time.